 "I’m looking for a residence for my mother.
 She is very independent and wants to remain that way, but at times she does need assistance.
 If your facility can provide this, I would like information to help me make a more informed decision on where she should live."

-~ A mother and daughter in South Hills outside of Pittsburgh
+~ A mother and daughter in Lancaster, PA

 Many people who start the process of looking at senior living options get overwhelmed and don’t know where to start.
 There are a lot of options out there!
 That’s why we created our free guide called “Navigating the Maze of Senior Living Options.”
 We hope it helps you, and please know we are here for you in any way that you need.